cyberbits-dev/cyberbits-dev.github.io/index.markdown

           <p>
             Cyberbits.dev is an established IT consulting firm with a remote team of highly skilled professionals.
-            We provide comprehensive IT solutions to businesses of all sizes.
+            We provide comprehensive IT solutions to individuals and small businesses.
+            We love to help open-source software and privacy-respecting projects.
           </p>

           <p>